tilt-dev/tilt.build/blog/_posts/2022-02-14-preview-environments.md

 the "dev" app for iterating on locally.

 The preview and dev environments grew organically.
 People hacked in little quality of life improvements to make devs' lives better.
 Or to make designers' lives better.
-They ended up diverging a lot, even though they were both "fake" environments.
+Or to make the QA teams' lives better.
+"Preview" and "dev" ended up diverging a lot from each other, even though they were both "fake" environments.

 At Tilt, we help teams define dev environments, whereas our friends at [Shipyard](https://shipyard.build/) help teams define preview environments.

 Sometimes, Shipyard's CEO Benjie and I argue about why dev envs and preview envs always seem to diverge so much.
 And if there are ways we could bring them back into alignment.
 We have different takes on this:

 - Benjie thinks that it should be easier to attach dev env tools to a preview env!